MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 ### Add conditions to a rule

 To match entities only if attributes meet multiple conditions, add more conditions to a match rule.
+Conditions are connected with a logical AND operator and thus only executed if all conditions are met.

 1. Go to **Data** > **Unify** > **Match** and select **Edit** on the rule you want to add conditions to.